anoma/nspec/docs/node_architecture/engines/verification_overview.juvix.md

 A `VerifyResponse` contains the result of verifying a commitment in response to a VerifyRequest.

 - `result`: True if the verification succeeded, False otherwise.
-- `error`: An error message if verification failed.
+- `err`: An error message if verification failed.

 ## Message sequence diagrams